DiaLeor/wrangling/README.txt

 -- tidy-data-1.R
     - Tidy Data - examining some differences between wide data and tidy data via code

-    - Reshaping Data - code for 'gather' and its arguments and notes on how to convert data from wide to tidy and vice versa
+    - Reshaping Data - notes for 'gather' and its arguments and on how to convert data from wide to tidy and vice versa

     - Separate and Unite - notes and code on ways you can use 'separate', 'unite', and 'spread' to tidy data

 -- tidy-data-2.R
-    - Combining Tables - notes and code on the differences between '*_join' commands
+    - Combining Tables - notes and code on the differences between join commands

-    - Binding -
+    - Binding - notes and code on binding data frames via dplyr vs. the R-base functions

-    - Set Operators -
+    - Set Operators - notes on set operators

 -- tidy-data-3.R
-    - Web Scraping -
+    - Web Scraping - notes and code on basic web scraping

-    - CSS Selectors -
+    - CSS Selectors - notes on CSS Selectors

 -- fertility.png
 - Plot on fertility rates in Germany and South Korea